-Now more than ever, the importance of independent, fact-based journalism is at the forefront in the battle against digital propaganda, manufactured news and intensifying attacks on press freedom.
-In order to address this, the Columbia Graduate School of Journalism (Columbia J School) has placed a dedicated emphasis on computation and investigative reporting in its curriculum and programming.
-To bolster this effort, funding from The Tow Foundation will be used to create the Tow Computational Journalism Fellowship and expand the Investigative Reporting Resource (IRR) at the Columbia J School.
-The Tow Computational Journalism Fellow will work in the emerging field of digital forensics to research and analyze the state of information security in the digital age.
-Similarly, the Investigative Reporting Resource will provide expanded funding to students and recent alumni doing in-depth reporting in the public interest, with an emphasis on using data to find and illustrate stories.
+Independent, fact-based journalism is at the forefront in the battle against digital propaganda, manufactured news and intensifying attacks on press freedom.
+In order to address this, the Columbia Graduate School of Journalism (Columbia J-School) and its Tow Center for Digital Journalism (Tow Center) have placed a dedicated emphasis on computation and investigative reporting in their instruction and programming.
+To bolster this effort, support from The Tow Foundation will be used to fund a Tow Computational Fellow at the Tow Center and a Tow Postgraduate Computational Fellow at Columbia J-School.
+The Tow Computational Fellow will work in the emerging field of digital forensics to research and analyze the state of information security in the digital age.
+Similarly, the Tow Postgraduate Computational Fellow will help students and recent alumni doing in-depth reporting in the public interest, with an emphasis on using data to find and illustrate stories.